PigPig-SDK/M2-UML/README.md

 1. **Install Java Development Kit (JDK)**
    Download and install the latest JDK from [Oracle Java Downloads](https://www.oracle.com/java/technologies/downloads/).
 2. **Clone the Repository**
 3. **Build the Project**
-In the cloned repository, Run the following command on your terminal.
+In the cloned repository, navigate to the 'UMLProject' directory and open the terminal
+Run the following command on your terminal.

 | Operating System | Command |
 |-----------------|---------------------|